arunsisodiya/infra-problem-solution/README.md

 - `env-config` - This directory contains the environment configuration.
 To add a new environment, we can create a new folder named as environment and create configuration variables in `main.tf`.
 - `terraform` - This directory contains terraform modules which can be imported and based on the variables injected to module, infrastructure can be spin up.
 Similar to ansible roles, if we want to add a new module for our infrastructure, we can create them under terraform directory and import for specific environment.

+## Static Files configuration

+We are using AWS S3 bucket to serve static files.
+Infrastructure bootstrapping will take care of creating AWS S3 buckets and assigning policies to it.

+During building and pushing the application to docker hub, we will push the static content to S3 bucket using aws cli.

 ## Building Infrastructure using Iac

 ### Dependencies